crim-ca/weaver/docs/source/running.rst

 Show Status of Twitcher
 -----------------------

-Currently the command:`status` command shows only the registered OWS services:
+Currently the ``status`` command shows only the registered OWS services:

 .. code-block:: sh